eliseuegewarth/Seven-Keys/List of Variables/stage.md

 ·char message[512] → receive player's info and convert to a string

-·Guard * guarda → guard's object
+·Guard * guard → guard's object

 ·const list<Object * > filhos → list of all items of the map